-If you have been impacted by the recent storms in Rhode Island and Maine, reach out to us for assistance at help@roadrunnerfinancial.com or live chat us via intercom in the bottom right of your screen.
+If you have been impacted by the hurricanes in Florida, Tennessee, Virginia, Louisiana, North Carolina, South Carolina, Georgia, or tropical storms in Pennsylvania, reach out to us for assistance at help@roadrunnerfinancial.com or live chat us via intercom in the bottom right of your screen.

 MAN USING CALCULATOR TO ASESS CREDIT APPLICATIOMAN USING CALCULATOR TO ASsESS CREDIT APPLICATIONN